-Note that, while the port assignments and SPICE, Verilog-A(MS) or VHDL-A(MS) model must be provided by the user, the D_to_A and A_to_D converters will be provided automatically by the tool (the converter parameters must still be declared by the user).
-There is no need for the user to develop external SPICE, Verilog-A(MS) or VHDL-A(MS) code specifically for these functions.
+Note that, while the port assignments and SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model must be provided by the user, the D_to_A and A_to_D converters will be provided automatically by the tool (the converter parameters must still be declared by the user).
+There is no need for the user to develop external SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) code specifically for these functions.

-A conceptual diagram of the port connections of a SPICE, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown in Figure 24.
+A conceptual diagram of the port connections of a SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) [External Model] is shown in Figure 24.
 The example illustrates an I/O buffer.
 Note that the drawing implies that the D_receive state changes in response to the analog signal my_receive, not A_signal:

 - Example of an [External Model] I/O Buffer Using SPICE, Verilog-A(MS), or VHDL-A(MS)